How To Overclock Your GPU

 Step 5 – Benchmarking Again

-This final step isn’t necessary for the GPU overclocking process, but it’s important to give you a good overview of the results.
+This final step isn’t necessary for the GPU overclocking process, but it’s crucial to give you a good overview of the results.
 This will show you how much you have managed to improve your GPU’s performance.

 Recommended Reads